Skip to Main Content

 A maximum of 50.5 contact hours may be earned by learners who successfully complete this nursing continuing professional development activity.

-• Current unencumbered Registered Nurse (RN) license: All applicants must be Registered Nurses with a minimum of 2 years of perioperative experience (preferably scrub and circulating experience) when the program starts.
+• Current, unencumbered Registered Nurse (RN) license: All applicants must be Registered Nurses with a minimum of 2 years of perioperative experience (preferably including scrub and circulating experience) at the time the program begins.

-• All students must obtain a BSN before entering the program from an accredited institution.
+• Completed a BSN degree before entering the program from an accredited institution.

-• Certification of Cardiopulmonary Resuscitation (CPR): Basic Cardiac Life Support (BCLS), Advanced Cardiac Life Support (ACLS) (preferred)
+• Certification of Cardiopulmonary Resuscitation (CPR): Basic Cardiac Life Support (BCLS) and Advanced Cardiac Life Support (ACLS).

 • Two (2) letters of recommendation attesting to the applicant’s experience as an RN and the applicant’s knowledge, judgment, and skills specific to perioperative patient care.